adriraj2000/adriraj2000/README.md

 <br />

-I am a pre-final year student at Indian Institute of Technology, Guwahati.
-I like exploring tech and building new stuffs.
-I like to explore new algorithms and follow competitive programming and web development.
-I work mainly on NodeJS .Apart from tech, I am big time foodie and a cricket fan.
+I am currently working in Inmobi as SDE-1.
+I did my graduation from IIT Guwahati .Apart from tech, I am big time foodie and a cricket fan.
 You can reach me through LinkedIn.